Seteeri/Particle/doc/ARCHITECTURE.md

 to the MVC/PAC pattern for UIs.

 In conrete terms, each component is a separate process.
-They all communicate with each other through Unix domain sockets in a P2P fashion.
-They pass data through mapped shared memory.
+They all communicate with each other through the Swank server/protocol in a P2P fashion.
+Data is shared through mapped shared memory.

-They are capable of using Swank to eval LISP code directly and they also contain protocols for minimal latency.

 It is based on the principle of data and transforming data, similar to flow based programming.